-Size and Duration of Financing Rounds Our model leads to very clear predictions on the investment size (capital raised) of each financing round.
+Size and Duration of Financing Rounds Our model leads to very clear predictions on the investment size (capital raised) of each financing round as summarized in Hypothesis 5.
 The model predicts that it is increasing from one round to the next.
 This is indeed the case for the means and the medians of the investment volume, as Panel B of Table 8 shows.
-By contrast, the predictions on round duration (in months) of each financing round are ambiguous, since increasing investment volume (the dollar amount provided in a given round) and investment flow have countervailing effects on the round duration.
+By contrast, Hypothesis 5 discusses that the predictions on round duration (in months) of each financing round are ambiguous, since increasing investment volume (the dollar amount provided in a given round) and investment flow have countervailing effects on the round duration.
 Interestingly, we do not find any clear patterns for round durations (not reported in tables), consistent with our model's ambiguous predictions for round duration.

-Our model predicts that a higher project valuation, reflecting either a high expected final value or a low expected failure probability, should translate into a larger investment volume in every round.
+As expressed in Hypothesis 5, a higher project valuation, reflecting either a high expected final value or a low expected failure probability, should translate into a larger investment volume in every round.
 The result of our regression analysis are presented in Table 12.
 We find strong evidence in favor of this hypothesis as regressions 2 and 5 show.
-Also, an above-average investment size in round k-1, explained by a high exit value, low failure probability or high contracting cost, should translate into an above-average investment volume in round k.
-This is indeed the case, as the positive and significant signs for variable $\log(investment{i,k-1})$ in Table 12 (regressions 3 and 5) shows.
+Also, an above-average investment size in round k - 1, explained by a high exit value, low failure probability or high contracting cost, should translate into an above-average investment volume in round k.
+This is indeed the case, as the positive and significant signs for variable $log(investment{i,k-1})$ in Table 12 (regressions 3 and 5) shows.
 Note that we control for the sunk cost and mezzanine rounds in this table as well.